rabbitmq/rabbitmq-delayed-message-exchange/README.md

 # RabbitMQ Delayed Message Plugin

-## This Project is No Longer Actively Maintained
+## This Project is No Longer Maintained

-**Important**: Team RabbitMQ no longer maintains this project beyond producing new builds as new RabbitMQ release series come out.
+**Important**: Team RabbitMQ no longer maintains this project.

-A replacement was developed for [VMware Tanzu RabbitMQ](https://www.vmware.com/products/app-platform/tanzu-rabbitmq).

-Unlike this plugin, the VMware Tanzu RabbitMQ solution is replicated and can handle substantial backlogs of delayed messages (say, millions of them) with a reasonable, relatively constant resource footprint.
-It provides a new queue type and the same delayed exchange type for compatibility.
-Read more about the [VMware Tanzu RabbitMQ Delayed Queue plugin](https://techdocs.broadcom.com/us/en/vmware-tanzu/data-solutions/tanzu-rabbitmq-oci/4-2/tanzu-rabbitmq-oci-image/site-delayed-queues.html).

-Only adopt this plugin if you understand its limitations (covered below) and are **willing to troubleshooting and fix** any issues you might run into.
+## Why?

+This plugin has serious limitations and is based on Mnesia, the original schema data store in RabbitMQ that will be removed from RabbitMQ starting with the 4.3 or 4.4 series.

+A [distributed design](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/issues/229) of this plugin required significant changes and tool a few person-years.
+As this is an entirely optional feature, it was decided to ship it in the commercial edition.

+## Alternatives Available

+### Delayed Queues in VMware Tanzu RabbitMQ

+[VMware Tanzu RabbitMQ](https://www.vmware.com/products/app-platform/tanzu-rabbitmq) supports a separate queue type, delayed queues, that, unlike this plugin, offers:

+ * Raft-based replication (same foundation and characteristics as [quorum queues](https://www.rabbitmq.com/docs/quorum-queues))
+ * Ability to handle backlogs into tens or even hundreds of millions of delayed messages

+### Using Dead Lettering for Message Delays

+The combination of [Dead Lettering](https://www.rabbitmq.com/docs/dlx) and [TTL](https://www.rabbitmq.com/docs/ttl) has been widely used for basic delays and task retries across the RabbitMQ community.

+Some messaging frameworks, e.g. NServiceBus, set up the topology for such delayed retries for you.

+This option gives you much better visibility of what's going on with the delayed messages, an ability to purge the messages, and use replicated queues types for their storage.

+### Build Your Own Single Node Alternative

+If the serious limitations of this plugin are acceptable to you, the single-node nature and significant limitations of this plugin make it easier to reimplement without any use of Mnesia:

+ * Target RabbitMQ 4.x where Khepri is a stable feature, enabled by default as of `4.2.0`
+ * Use Khepri for metadata storage
+ * Use RocksDB for storing messages

 ## Consider the  Limitations

 This plugin adds delayed-messaging (or scheduled-messaging) to RabbitMQ.
 Its current design **has multiple significant limitation** (documented below),